-We hope that you will be able to attend the meeting in person, but if you are unable to do so, it is important that your shares are represented at the annual meeting of shareholders.
+Regardless of how you choose to participate, it is important that your shares are represented at the annual meeting of shareholders.
 You may vote your shares over the Internet at the website identified in the Notice of Internet Availability of Proxy Materials or via the toll-free telephone number identified in that Notice.
 If you received a paper copy of the proxy card by mail, then you may sign and date the proxy card and return it by mail in the envelope provided.
 The Notice of Internet Availability of Proxy Materials contains instructions for use of all three methods of voting.
 If, for any reason, you should subsequently change your plans, you may, of course, revoke your proxy at any time before it is actually voted.